Human Physiology (PhD)

 Total Credits81

 The doctoral degree requires completion of a minimum of 81 graduate-level credits beyond the bachelor’s degree; at least 60 of these credits must be completed through human physiology courses.
-Written and oral doctoral comprehensive examinations are taken after completing a substantial portion of the program of study.
+Written and oral doctoral candidacy examinations are taken after completing a substantial portion of the program of study.
 Upon passing these examinations, the student is advanced to candidacy.
 A final oral defense is held after completion of the dissertation and after all other degree requirements have been met.
 Required courses must be taken for letter grades and passed with grades of B– or better.
 Students must maintain at least a 3.00 grade point average for all courses.
 Additional university doctor of philosophy degree requirements are described under Doctoral Degrees in the Division of Graduate Studies section of this catalog